May 21, 2019

 Here are some tips to consider when setting your daily or weekly freelance rate.

 A few years ago, I used to aim for an average of $250 a day when I was living in my Manhattan apartment.
-That was probably because the part-time, in-house gig I worked at paid day rate of $250 so I wanted to make at least that when I was home freelance writing the other three days.
+That was probably because the part-time, in-house gig I worked at offered a day rate of $250 so I wanted to make at least that when I was home freelance writing the other three days.
 I calculated my monthly expenses for rent, health insurance, utilities, groceries, and basic bills put me around $2,800/month that I needed to spend, so while that $250 was gross pay, I factored it was really about $175 after taxes.
 (Remember, your income shouldn’t be your only measure of freelance success.
 Here are other ways to measure your success as a freelancer.)

-I suggest you identity a financial number that you’re aiming to earn monthly or quarterly and keep an eye on that so you know when you need to work on drumming up business.
-When I notice that all of my freelance assignments have been paid and I’m a little light on work, I know that I need to start pitching editors ideas.
+I suggest you identify a financial number that you’re aiming to earn monthly or quarterly and keep an eye on that so you know when you need to work on drumming up business.
+When I notice that all of my freelance assignments have been paid and business is slow, I know that I need to start pitching editors ideas.
 (I can show you how to turn your article ideas into paid assignments in my freelance writing e-course.
 Enroll today!)

-If you want to make six-figures as a freelance writer, it’s possible to do, but you’ll need to aim for a higher hourly rate and higher-paying assignments, or, commit to working more hours in order to reach a goal of making $100,000 as a freelance writer.
+If you want to make six figures as a freelance writer, it’s possible to do, but you’ll need to aim for a higher hourly rate and higher-paying assignments, or, commit to working more hours in order to reach a goal of making $100,000 as a freelance writer.
 This is why it pays to spend time finding higher-paying clients.
 Writing 500-word articles for $50 a piece right now?
 That’s fine in the beginning but to hit that $2,000 a week you’ll need to write 40 of them a week.
 I don’t know about you but that’s not sustainable for my fingers, hands, eyes and sanity!
 (If you’re ready to graduate to better-paying clients, get details about my one-on-one freelance coaching services here.)

 Even experienced freelancers don’t like to think about paying quarterly taxes, but once you’re freelancing full-time it’s a good idea (maybe even required).
 Small business owners and entrepreneurs know, it feels even more painful to have the pay the government out of money that’s already been deposited into your bank than when it comes out of your check automatically.
 In the past, I’ve paid between $2,500 to $3,000 quarterly in estimated taxes.
 Again, back to the numbers — that’s nearly a week and a half of income each quarter that’s just going into my “taxes” bank account.
 (Beware these time management mistakes.)